What is a virtual town hall meeting?

 Benefits of virtual town hall meetings: Are virtual town halls better?

 Even though regular town halls effectively deliver business updates and policy changes, engagement rates remain a big concern.
 And they are also costlier.
 On the other hand, virtual town halls are easily set up, cost-effective, and scalable.

 Here are some compelling reasons to host a virtual town hall:

 1) Virtual town-hall meetings may foster better two-way communication

 An online atmosphere fosters balanced, leveled, and democratic participation.
 This might sound counter-intuitive, but let’s think it over.

 - Everyone gets the same view: There’s no concept of front rows, corner seats, or far-flung back rows in a virtual environment.
 Everybody gets to enjoy the show from the front seat there.
 So that’s a great leveler.

 - It feels more human: Finding your colleagues in their home setting diffuses stiff boundaries of professionalism.
 It allows you to be more empathetic and connected.
 A stiff manager may not seem as daunting in casuals and kids photobombing in the background.

 - It’s easy to ask questions and share opinions: Anyone from the team can share their thoughts in real-time in the chats during a presentation.
-There’s no need to interrupt to ask a question or to climb the stage to share an opinion.
-But if they must, they can raise their hands with a click and join the virtual stage when it’s their turn to speak.
+People can raise their hands with a click and join the virtual stage when it’s their turn to speak.